danielbyrnes/danielbyrnes.github.io/docs/_posts/2024-12-01-Nonlinear-Least-Squares.markdown

 E = \sum_{i=1}^m r_i^2
 $$

-The model parameters can be estimated by taking the partial derivative of the error function with respect to each parameter and setting it to zero:
+The model parameters can be estimated by taking the partial derivative of the error function with respect to each parameter and setting it to zero for each of the $n$ model parameters:

 $$
 \frac{\partial E}{ \partial \theta_j} = 2 \sum_i r_i \frac{\partial r_i}{ \partial \theta_j}
 = 0
 $$

-for each of the `n` model paremeters.
 Call $\theta^k$ the current estimate of the model parameters, then we can estimate the model parameters by taking the Taylor polynomial expansion about this current estimate:

 $$
 f(x_i, \theta) \approx f(x_i, \theta^k) + \sum_j \frac{\partial f(x_i, \theta^k)}{\partial \theta_j} (\theta_j - \theta_j^k)